Oppn leaders take out march demanding revocation of suspension of 12 RS members | Politics

 - India

-Leaders of various opposition parties took out a protest march on Tuesday in support of their demand for revoking the suspension of 12 Rajya Sabha MPs.
+Leaders of over a dozen opposition parties took out a protest march on Tuesday in support of their demand for revoking the suspension of 12 Rajya Sabha MPs and pledged to carry on their fight unitedly.

+Accusing the government of suppressing the voice of the Opposition, Congress leaders Rahul Gandhi and Mallikarjun Kharge, DMK's Tiruchi Siva and Shiv Sena's Sanjay Raut along with other members of Lok Sabha and Rajya Sabha walked from the Mahatama Gandhi statue in the Parliament complex to Vijay Chowk while holding banners and placards.

+The opposition members, including from the TMC, Samajwadi Party, CPI, CPI-M, IUML, TRS, RJD and the NCP as well as some smaller parties, pledged that they will not relent and will continue their fight unitedly till the suspensions are revoked.
+Asserting that the suspended MPs did no wrong, the leaders said they will not apologise or bow before the government and will continue to raise the issues of the people to save democracy and the Constitution.

-Opposition MPs of the Lok Sabha and the Rajya Sabha participated in the march from the Gandhi statue in the Parliament complex to Vijay Chowk.
-Former Congress chief Rahul Gandhi alleged that the Opposition is not being allowed to raise issues in Parliament, which is now merely a building and a museum.
+Former Congress chief Rahul Gandhi alleged that the Opposition is not being allowed to raise issues in Parliament which, he said, is now ''merely a building and a museum''.

 ''Wherever the Opposition is trying to raise issues, they are suppressed.
 The government does not allow us to raise issues.
-This is murder of democracy.
-We want to raise issues against the government, but we are not allowed to do so,'' he told reporters.
+This is a murder of democracy,'' he told reporters.

 Gandhi also said the prime minister does not come to Parliament and ''this is not the way to run a democracy''.

-The 12 Opposition MPs were suspended from the Rajya Sabha on November 29 for the entire Winter session of Parliament for their ''unruly'' conduct in the previous session in August.
+''We are not allowed to debate things in Parliament.
+Bill after bill, bill after bill is just passed in the din.
+This is not the way to run Parliament,'' he said.
+The 12 Opposition MPs were suspended from Rajya Sabha on November 29 for the entire Winter session of Parliament for their ''unruly'' conduct in the previous session in August.

 The Opposition has described the suspension as ''undemocratic and in violation of all the Rules of Procedure'' of the Upper House of Parliament.